KiryiMONZTA/viewyi/README.md

 The template directory path relative to your project's root directory.

 **templateFileExtension (optional)**
-Optional file extension of your template files if you want to use something else than the default `.php`.
+Optional file extension of your template files, if you want to use something else than the default `.php`.

-The parameters can be set up by using the standard configuration file `{PROJECTSROOTDIR}/config/viewyi.ini` with the following contents:
+The parameters can be provided by using the standard configuration file `{PROJECTSROOTDIR}/config/viewyi.ini` with the following contents:
 ```ini
 [viewyi]
 baseUrl = {YOURBASEURL}